 - Maryland Bridges: These are made from a metal or porcelain frame that is bonded to the back of adjacent teeth.
 They are ideal for replacing front teeth.

-- Implant-Supported Bridges: When natural teeth cannot support a traditional bridge, dental implants securely anchor the bridge.
+- Implant-Supported Bridges: When natural teeth cannot support a traditional bridge, dental implants are used to securely anchor the bridge.

 Each type of bridge is designed to restore the appearance of your smile and the functionality of your teeth, making it easier to chew, speak, and smile confidently.